frePPLe/frepple/doc/installation-guide/windows-compiling.rst

 The build instructions on Cygwin are identical to the Linux platforms.

 The Cygwin executables are considerably slower than the native Windows binaries.
-The Cygwin build is not recommended for production environments, but should be seen as a test and development setup for a Linux environment.
+The Cygwin build is not intended for production environments, but should be seen as a test and development setup for a Linux environment.